Skip to main content

 Pot of boiling water on the stove.

-Other smoke detector signals to understand
+Other smoke detector signals to look for

 In addition to a red blinking light, your smoke detector might try to get your attention in a few other ways.
 Here are some other signals your detector might use and what they could be trying to tell you.